Erfanm83/Reservation_Management/README.md

 # Reservation_Management
-A Simple webapp for managing room reservations
+A Simple webapp for managing meetingRoom reservations